rerun/rerun/README.md

 `-h`
 : Print help and usage.

+`--checklog *LOG*`
+: Compare the results of an execution to those of a previous command log and show the diff

 `-M` *DIRECTORY*
 : Module library directory path.

+`-L` *DIRECTORY*
+: Log directory path.

 `-v`
+: Execute command in verbose mode.

+`-V`
-: Execute command in verbose mode. (enables -vx shell opts)
+: Execute command and rerun in verbose mode.

 # USING